 It varies greatly by student, but it typically takes about 5 to 8 hours of lessons before students can begin to practice by themselves, after which it’s usually another 8-10 hours until a student is able to kite up wind (and back to the launch point).

 The main schools offer complete lesson packages that are designed to get you through to where you can kite on your own.
-If you’ve made the decision to start kiteboarding, this is the recommend route to go.
+If you’ve made the decision to start kiteboarding, this is the recommended route to go.
 Lessons cost around $100 per hour, or $500 for a beginner package.
 There are

 deals that include